mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]update_in_pause**

 	Enables updating of the main screen bitmap while the game is paused.
 This means that the VIDEO_UPDATE callback will be called repeatedly during pause, which can be useful for debugging.
 The default is OFF (*-noupdate_in_pause*).

+.. _mame-commandline-watchdog:

+**-watchdog** *<duration>* / **-wdog** *<duration>*

+	Enables an internal watchdog timer that will automatically kill the MAME process if more than *<duration>* seconds passes without a frame update.
+Keep in mind that some games sit for a while during load time without updating the screen, so *<duration>* should be long enough to cover that.
+10-30 seconds on a modern system should be plenty in general.
+By default there is no watchdog.

 Core Communication Options